Springer, Altuve homer to keep Astros alive in ALCS

 Altuve homered for the second straight game and third time this series, all in the first inning.
 He and Springer are tied for the most homers in Astros postseason history, 18.

-Altuve drove a 1-0 pitch from Glasnow to left just after the Rays turned a 3-6-3 double play.

-Altuve doubled into the right-field corner with two outs in the third to bring in Martin Maldonado, who drew a leadoff walk and advanced on Springer’s grounder.
+With two outs in the third, Altuve doubled into the right-field corner to bring in Maldonado.

+“One of the most impressive things about José is how he can clear his head and contribute in all aspects of his game, and to see him go out there and still wanting the ball hit to him and still swinging the bat is a testament to him," Springer said.

+Watching Altuve's errors was “tough,” Springer said.
+“But I know who he is.
+I know the head he has on his shoulders.
+He’s our leader and he always has been.”

 Arozarena homered onto the lower balcony on the Western Metal Supply Co. brick warehouse in the left-field corner with one out in the fourth to tie the game at 2.
 An inning later, Springer one-upped him when he hit a two-run shot onto the upper balcony of Petco Park’s main landmark to regain the lead for the Astros.